Pithecopus ayeaye

 Pithecopus ayeaye, also known as the reticulated leaf frog and reticulate leaf frog, is a species of frog in the subfamily Phyllomedusinae.
 It is endemic to Brazil.
 P. ayeaye is found in the transition zone between cerrado (tropical woodland-savanna) and Atlantic semi-deciduous forest, laying its eggs on leaves above streams or pools so the tadpoles, when hatched, fall into the water below.
 This species is under threat from habitat loss resulting from mining activity and fires, and is also affected by pollution from mining and pesticides.
-Its restricted range is likely to make it particularly vulnerable to these threats.

 Description

 Pithecopus ayeaye is a medium-sized frog that can grow between 28.7 mm to 40 mm long and weigh from 1.89 g to 7.5 g.
 The dorsal side is a bright green color, and the sides of its body and appendages have a distinctive network of black lines with circular reddish to orange spots.
 The ventral side is a black to gray color.
 Tadpoles have long, oval bodies with flattened sides.
 The end of the tail arcs upwards.
 Their heads, with large eyes, and bodies are longer than their tails.
 Their dorsal surface is dark, while their ventral surface is a light gray color.